UnNetHack/UnNetHack/win/curses/Readme.txt

  * Dynamic configurable placement of status and message windows, relative to the map
  * Makes better use of larger terminal windows
- * Fancier display (e.g. window borders, optional popup dialogs)
+ * Fancier display (e.g. window borders, optional popup dialogs, splash screen, and better menus)
  * "cursesgraphics" option for fancier line-drawing characters for drawing the dungeon - this should work on most terminals/platforms